ruben2020/codequery/windows-install/README.txt

 ## How to install it?

-On Linux, please read the INSTALL file.
+On Linux, please read the [INSTALL-LINUX](doc/INSTALL-LINUX.md) file.
 At present, the only way is to build the code.

 On Windows, an EXE setup package will be provided here:
 [CodeQuery@sourceforge downloads](https://sourceforge.net/projects/codequery/files/)